rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 based on where a component is rendered within the component tree, providing different implementations of an interface based on which context is within scope where the component is rendered.

+## E

+### Electronic Lab Notebooks

+Often abbreviated as 'ELN', these are pieces of software designed to replace the traditional notebooks that scientists and researchers kept in laboratories to record experimental results.
+In addition to being central to collaboration and a reference for future publishing, they also form a key part of the evidence in enforcing intellectual property rights.